codefellows-javascript-401d17/28-redux-middleware/README.md

 * create a series of tests that meet the test criteria below

 #### Tests
-* test every component (with the exception of app)
 * test all of your action creators
 * test each reducer used in your applications `combineReducers`